11 Bougie Outfits for When the Invite Says Yacht Party

 What You'll Need: Scarf + Sunglasses + Strapless Minidress + Bangles + Handbag

 Styling Notes: Not all days spent at sea are during the day.
-If you happen to secure an illustrious invite to a dinner party on a boat, it's worth picking something a bit fancier (like the 'fit above).
-A simple strapless dress styled with a scarf, bold jewelry, and a bag will not only transition you from day to night but will also make you feel like a movie star.
+If you happen to secure an invite to a dinner party on a boat, it's worth picking something a bit fancier (like the 'fit above).
+A simple strapless dress styled with a scarf, bold jewelry, and a bag will not only transition you from day to night but also make you feel like a movie star.

 What You'll Need: Sunglasses + Hoops + Halter Top + Full Skirt + Ballet Flats

 Styling Notes: Okay, so it's not easy to secure an invite to a seven-course meal at sea, but it's quite easy to book a private boat excursion while traveling.
-Whether you're touring the luxurious Lake Como or St.Tropez, you'll want to choose an outfit that's both comfortable and chic.
+Whether you're touring the luxurious Lake Como or Saint-Tropez, you'll want to choose an outfit that's both comfortable and chic.
 May I suggest my ensemble for inspiration?
 I can assure you this simple outfit formula will ensure you're the most sophisticated person at sea for the day.

 What You'll Need: Sporty Sunglasses + Striped Button-Down Shirt + Miniskirt

 Styling Notes: Although it's great to spend the day at sea wearing something special, it's not always pragmatic.
-If you know the dress code is casual, you'll want to consider recreating the outfit above.
-Pairing a striped button-down shirt with a mini skirt will not only keep you comfortable throughout the day, but you'll look cool, too.
+If you know the dress code is casual, you'll want to consider re-creating the outfit above.
+Pairing a striped button-down shirt with a miniskirt will not only keep you comfortable throughout the day, but you'll look cool, too.

 What You'll Need: Rimless Sunglasses + Gold Earrings + Chain Necklace + Printed Maxi Dress